wso2/docs-open-banking/en/docs/get-started/quick-start-guide.md

         !!!note
             We do not recommend configuring H2 database in the production environment.

-- This document uses the following placeholders to refer to the following product:
+- This document uses the following placeholders to refer to the following products:

 | Product | Placeholder |
 |---------|---------    |